yongmingyang/tp/docs/UserGuide.md

 ![FindResult](images/FindResult.PNG)

-The input `find t/Chronic diseases, Diagnosis` will filter out the questions with the tag "Chronic Diseases" and/or "Diagnosis" as shown.
+The input `find t/Chronic diseases, Diagnosis` will return the questions with the tag "Chronic Diseases" and/or "Diagnosis" as shown.
 ### Clearing all entries: `clear`